walter-a-jablonowski/simple-nutrition-counter/README.md

 Mission
 ----------------------------------------------------------

 Most people are deficient in one or more than one substance e.g. zinc, vitamin D, iron, ...
 50% of US citizens are deficient in Magnesium, 30% are deficent in ...
 What if you could have perfect supply?
 All of these substances are needed for something.
 Being able to track all vitamins, minerals, amino acids, faty acids seperately may make a big difference for general health and brain function.
 Would you fill gas in your car if it's empty?
-Is it wise to fill in all nutrients the body needs?

 The problem with supplements: B12 cyanocobalamin isn't the real B12 but a cheap sythetic form, dosage while production often goes wrong and you are missing unexplored plant substances.
 Of course it might make sense to use some supplements if you can't get enough from food.
 But in general food is the more natural (better) source if you verfiy there are e.g. no pesticides in it.

-(Disclaimer: this is no professional advice, it's just some things that I learned)
+Disclaimer: this is no professional advice, it's just some things that I learned

 **Long term goal:** Handle all minimal daily logging in a single app as simple as possible (with as few clicks as possible).
 This isn't neccessarily nutrition only but only all that can't be handled easier (most likely nutrition and daily expenses = actual consumption).